Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Specifies that the fire chief or other officer in charge of a fire department has authority to maintain order at an emergency incident, including the immediate airspace.
-Individuals who do not obey orders of the officer in charge regarding drone operations are guilty of a Class 4 misdemeanor.
+Fire chief or other officer in charge of a fire department has authority to maintain order at emergency incidents, including the immediate airspace.
+Individuals who do not obey officer orders are subject to criminal penalty.

 Effective: Jul 1, 2017Class 4 misdemeanor